 The Company files income tax returns in the U.S. federal jurisdiction and various state jurisdictions.
-The Company is generally no longer subject to U.S. federal income tax examinations by tax authorities for years before 2013 and various states before 2013.
+The Company is generally no longer subject to U.S. federal income tax examinations by tax authorities for years before 2014 and various states before 2014.
 Although these years are no longer subject to examination by the Internal Revenue Service (IRS) and various state taxing authorities, net operating loss carryforwards generated in those years may still be adjusted upon examination by the IRS or state taxing authorities if they have been or will be used in a future period.

 The Company follows the provisions of uncertain tax positions as addressed in FASB Accounting Standards Codification 740-10-65-1.
-The Company has no tax positions at December 31, 2017 or 2016 for which the ultimate deductibility is highly uncertain.
+The Company recognized no change in the liability for unrecognized tax benefits.
+The Company has no tax positions at December 31, 2018 or 2017 for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
 The Company recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expense.
 No such interest or penalties were recognized during the periods presented.
-The Company had no accruals for interest and penalties at December 31, 2017 or 2016.
+The Company had no accruals for interest and penalties at December 31, 2018 or 2017.
 The Company's utilization of any net operating loss carryforwards may be unlikely due to its continuing losses.